The Deal, Take Three

 The answer to the first question, I believe, is probably yes.
 For Democrats, the lure of so many potential new voters is close to irresistible.
 Plus, I assume some Democratic Senators genuinely care about the DACA “kids” (just as some Republican Senators do).
 Remember too that it won’t require a large percentage of the Democratic bloc to get to 60 votes on a bill Republicans support with something close to unanimity.

 The answer to the second question may also be yes.
 They would grant a path to citizenship for the DACA population in a heartbeat, I believe, it they could end chain migration.
-The Dems would give them that, but maybe as the reader suggests, they would agree to some scaling back.
+The Dems would give them that, but maybe as our reader suggests, they would agree to some scaling back.

 At a minimum, the Dems would likely give up the diversity lottery and throw in a few enforcement concessions in exchange for a path to citizenship.
 This might be enough, along with the wall, to get a deal done.